 The Svea was designed in 1920 and the technology is simple.
 A design that is not the best option to choose for a stove on an extended cycle trip.
 The Svea is currently used in Sweden and Japan for stationary use or as a working antique stove with a nice look.
 An Optimus Nova would have been a better choice, since that is a modern liquid fuel stove for mobile use.

-The Hilleberg Soulo is a great one person’s tent.
+More or less 900 euro, the Hilleberg Soulo is a great one person’s tent.
 It withstand fierce winds, it adds about 4 degrees to the outside temperature and it has enough space not to feel imprisoned.

 First and foremost, after cycling more than 4 years, only a few brands are so good that I chose them again, would I have to.
 Therm-A-Rest, Cumulus and Optimus.